platform-mesh/architecture/rfc/001_api-providers-and-ui-discovery.md

 This RFC proposes solutions to address these gaps, some of which may be candidates for KCP core, while others remain platform-mesh specific.

-## Motivation

-- Enhance discoverability and management of API providers.
-- Enable fine-grained control over which workspaces can bind to specific APIs.
-- Support dynamic UI integration for providers within the portal.

 ## Proposal

 ### API Provider Metadata